k-cross/blog/src/lib/content/posts/ai_agents.md

 ## Important Things to Think About

-Memory is a huge topic about how an agent works and behaves but there are a lot more practical topics that effect how an agent should be used, thought about, or the environment to which it should be deployed.
+Memory is a huge topic about how an agent works and behaves but there are a lot more practical topics that affect how an agent should be used, thought about, or the environment to which it should be deployed.

 ### Security